-In some of my artworks I ironically play with the recognized symbols of Soviet time, such as the pioneer star, a sickle, figurine of Lenin, roly-poly toy Masha and so on.
-These objects I change, I destroy and then I reconstruct its initial value to give it a new value.
+In my other artworks I play ironically with the recognized symbols of Soviet time, such as a pioneer star, a sickle, figurine of Lenin, roly-poly toy Masha and so on.
+I change these objects, I destroy them and then I reconstruct their initial value by give them a new value.
 It's like revealing the magic of it.
 In my art work "Bye, Bye Maria!
 Bye, Bye Lenin!"
-(Fig.9) I take symbol of West and Eats and bring it together.
-Two symbols of socialistic world and catholic world, which no longer exist, but keep burning in the hearts of both older generations.
+I take symbol of West and Eats and bring them together.
+Two symbols of socialistic world and catalytic world, which do not longer exist any longer, but keep burning in the hearts of older generations.

-Another work with recognized symbols is "Kolchosbäuerin", inspired by well knowing sculpture of Vera Mukhina "Worker and Kolkhoz Woman" (1937).
-In the sculpture of Mukhina a working man and working woman are the ideal symbol of the Soviet epoch.
-As an artist I can only marvel such simplicity and symbolism in this work.
-To complement and understand the essence of this work the viewer have to refer to the most famous fragment of a Nikolay Nekrasov poem "Frost, Red Nose" about a Russian woman ("Есть женщины в русских селеньях...").
+Another work with recognized symbols is "Kolchosbäuerin", inspired by well known sculpture of Vera Mukhina "Worker and Kolkhoz Woman" (1937).
+In the sculpture of Mukhina a working man and a working woman are the ideal symbol of the Soviet epoch.
+As an artist I can only admire such simplicity and symbolism in this work.
+To complement and understand the essence of this work the viewer has to referent the most famous fragment of Nikolay Nekrasov's poem "Frost, Red Nose" about Russian woman.

 Fig. 11: Natalia Drobot.
-Und die Vögel singen nicht mehr .
+Und die Vögel singen nicht mehr.
 2013.
 Mixed media (porcelain, iron plate, kirsei boots).
 300 x 400 cm

 In my own artwork "Und die Vögel singen nicht mehr"(2013) I reconstruct a game called "zarnica"(зарница) from my childhood which was surrounded by military presence.
 Zarnica is a pioneer military-sports game which was popular in the Soviet Union.
 It represents a simulation of combat operations, similar to the military training.
-The game is part of the basic military training at school during Soviet time.
+The game is a part of the basic military training at school during Soviet time.
 So children can already be prepared to any kind of situations.
-You can see painted on the floor a special scheme for studying how to march.
+You can see a special scheme painted on the floor for study how to march.
 The entire installation is located on the background of the "Iron Curtain", which is located behind the imaginary children.
-Only then a child grows up, he or she is faced with the reality.
-Up till then its only functions as a game is, you must win to get a piece of candy.
+Only when a child grows up, he or she is faced with the reality.
+Up till then it functions only as a game, where you must win to get a candy.

-My artistic design research and application of the "Boym's method" going together with my visits to Minsk, Belarus.
-During these trips I try to visit as many different cultural institutions and speak with different people about their memories of the Soviet era.
-I took a suitcase full of artifacts from the Soviet period from Belarus.
-These objects serve as the beginning of my new artistic works.
-In addition I also make an extensive photo report, which is involved in my artistic output.
+My artistic design research and applying of the "Boym's method" go together with my visits to Minsk, Belarus.
+During these trips I try to visit as many different cultural institutions and speak to different people about their memories of the Soviet era.
+I take a suitcase full of artifacts from the Soviet period from Belarus.
+These objects serve to the beginning of my new artistic works.
+In addition I also make an extensive photo report, which is involved in to my artistic output.
 Technically, I consider my artistic oeuvre as multimedia.
 So I use ceramics, sculpture, screen printing, photography, video and installation.
-I also use various artistic methods and strategies to express my thoughts, such as:
+I also use various artistic methods or strategies to express my thoughts, such as: